 “Behold a virgin shall conceive, and bear a son, and shall call his name Immanuel” (Isa.
 7:14).

-Both the New Testament and documented history corroborate the fact that this Child was indeed born!
+The New Testament and history corroborate the fact that this Child was indeed born!

-When the unnamed angel appeared to Joseph announcing that his betrothed wife would be the mother of Messiah, the apostle Matthew links the event to Isaiah’s prophecy.
+When the unnamed angel appeared to Joseph announcing that his betrothed wife would be the mother of Messiah, the apostle Matthew linked the event to Isaiah’s prophecy:

 “All this was done that it might be fulfilled which was spoken by the Lord through the prophet saying:

 On the night of Jesus’ nativity, angels appeared to shepherds in the fields near Bethlehem.
-Acting as herald for the fulfillment of prophecy, an angel announced,
+Heralding the fulfillment of prophecy, an angel announced,

 “For there is born to you this day in the city of David a Savior, who is Christ the Lord” (Lk.
 2:11).